-- 6.11.1 All registered doctoral candidates shall be subject to the University's rules concerning the publication of dissertations or parts thereof. - 6.11.2 The current policy relating to the ownership of any intellectual property (e.g. copyright) that is created within the normal course and scope of their studies at the University shall apply likewise to students for the degree of Doctor. - 6.11.3 Every candidate shall be encouraged to publish research results, and/or other wise make them known, prior or subsequent to the submission of his dissertation.
-Permission to publish shall be obtained from the dean concerned or such dean's alternate, acting on the recommendation of the departmental chairperson and the supervisor concerned.
-Departmental chairpersons shall ask authors and co-authors to publish journal articles under the address of the University as far as possible. - 6.11.4 The University reserves the right to publish such dissertation (or parts thereof) as the candidate may complete in order to qualify for the Doctorate, without financial reward to the candidate, if the said dissertation (or parts thereof) is not otherwise published within the three years following the conferment of the said degree, provided that, for a classified dissertation, such three-year period shall be calculated from the date of declassification.
+6.11.1 All registered doctoral candidates shall be subject to the University's rules concerning the publication of dissertations or parts thereof.

+6.11.2 The current policy relating to the ownership of any intellectual property (e.g. copyright) that is created within the normal course and scope of their studies at the University shall apply likewise to students for the degree of Doctor.

+6.11.3 Every candidate shall be encouraged to publish research results, and/or other wise make them known, prior or subsequent to the submission of his dissertation.
+Permission to publish shall be obtained from the the supervisor concerned.
+Departmental chairpersons shall ask authors and co-authors to publish journal articles under the address of the University as far as possible.

+6.11.4 The University reserves the right to publish such dissertation (or parts thereof) as the candidate may complete in order to qualify for the Doctorate, without financial reward to the candidate, if the said dissertation (or parts thereof) is not otherwise published within the three years following the conferment of the said degree, provided that, for a classified dissertation, such three-year period shall be calculated from the date of declassification.